Damage Assessment

 - Justification for disaster declaration

-- Evaluate applicability of state or federal supplemental assistance by providing data regarding
+- Evaluate the applicability of state or federal supplemental assistance by providing data regarding

 - Damage to the private sector- Individual Assistance